A Statistical Learning Approach to Modal Regression: Conclusions

 \section{Conclusions}

-By conducting a statistical learning treatment, in this paper we investigated and explored modal regression problem which has not been well studied in the statistical learning literature.
-By adapting the empirical risk minimization framework to modal regression, we devised a setup for formulating the nonparametric modal regression problem and developed a learning theory.
-Based on these efforts, we gained some insights into nonparametric modal regression.
-These insights include: first, modal regression problem can be solved in the empirical risk minimization framework and can be also interpreted from a kernel density estimation view; second, learning for modal regression is generalization consistent and modal regression calibrated in the sense defined in our study; third, function estimation consistency and convergence in the sense of the $L_{\rho_\mathcal{X}}^2$-distance can be derived in modal regression; last but not least, modal regression is robust to outliers, heavy-tailed noise, skewed noise, and skewed conditional distributions.
-These insights in return unveil the working mechanism of MCCR when its scale parameter tends to zero as in this case it corresponds to a modal regression problem.
+As one of the important regression protocols, modal regression has not been much studied yet in the statistical learning literature.
+In this study, we investigated the modal regression problem from a statistical learning viewpoint.
+By assuming the existence and the uniqueness of the global mode of the conditional distribution in regression, we reformulated the modal regression problem into the classical empirical risk minimization framework.
+In particular, such a reformulation renders the associated modal regression approach dimension-independent.
+A learning theory framework for analyzing and assessing the proposed modal regression estimator was also developed.
+Based on the proposed statistical learning treatment on modal regression, we gained some insights into the regression problem.
+These insights include: first, modal regression problem can be tackled via empirical risk minimization and can be also interpreted from a kernel density estimation point of view; second, learning for modal regression is generalization consistent and modal regression calibrated in the sense defined in our study; third, function estimation consistency and convergence in the sense of the $L_{\rho_\mathcal{X}}^2$-distance can be derived in modal regression.
+These findings in return unveil the working mechanism of MCCR when its scale parameter tends to zero as in this case, it corresponds to a modal regression problem.